andrablaj/engineering-management-handbook/README.md

 - [Why Projects Fail](https://calleam.com/WTPF/)
 - [Why Projects Fail - 101 Common Causes](https://calleam.com/WTPF/?page_id=2338)
 - [The 15 Commitments](https://conscious.is/15-commitments)
+- [Speak in Stories](https://boz.com/articles/speak-in-stories). _Studies have shown that emotion is critical to memory.
+Given two stories with the same facts, we remember the more emotionally evocative story far longer.
+One thing that’s amazing is that memory isn’t zero sum.
+If we heard ten good stories today we could remember them all better than we would remember even one list of facts._

 ## 🤡 Fun
 - [Ask a Manager](https://www.askamanager.org/)